Calibrating LLM Confidence by Probing Perturbed Representation Stability

 \textbf{Original State Identification} \quad For each token $t_i$ in $A$, we first identify the original final hidden state $H_0^{(i)} \in \mathbb{R}^{d_h}$ from the LLM's last transformer layer that immediately led to the generation of $t_i$.
 This is obtained by feeding $P$ and any preceding generated tokens $t_{<i}$ into the LLM.
 The corresponding original logits are $Z_0^{(i)} = \text{LM\_Head}(H_0^{(i)})$.

 \textbf{Adversarial Perturbation Trajectory Direction} \quad To define a systematic perturbation trajectory that challenges the LLM's generation of the \textit{observed token} $t_i$, we utilize the gradient of the loss associated with $t_i$ with respect to its generating hidden state $H_0^{(i)}$.
 Let $P(t_i | H_0^{(i)})$ be the probability of the token $t_i$ given $H_0^{(i)}$.
 We define the loss as the negative log-likelihood: $\mathcal{L}^{(i)} = -\log P(t_i | H_0^{(i)})$.
 The Jacobian vector $J^{(i)} = \nabla_{H_0^{(i)}} \mathcal{L}^{(i)}$ then indicates the direction in the hidden state space where this loss $\mathcal{L}^{(i)}$ increases most rapidly; equivalently, this is the direction where the probability of token $t_i$ decreases most steeply.
 We normalize this vector to obtain the unit direction $d^{(i)} = J^{(i)} / ||J^{(i)}||_2$.
 If $J^{(i)}$ is a zero vector, $d^{(i)}$ is also set to zero.
-Perturbing along this direction $d^{(i)}$ is an adversarial act\footnote{Our use of ``adversarial'' here refers to targeted, gradient-informed perturbations designed to systematically probe representational stability by challenging the generation of token $t_i$.
-This is distinct from adversarial attacks aimed at finding minimal input perturbations to cause misclassification or from adversarial training regimens.} aimed at making the original token $t_i$ less likely.
-This contrasts with standard LLM training where one steps in the negative gradient direction (e.g., $-\nabla \mathcal{L}$) to \textit{reduce} loss for a target token.
+Perturbing along this direction $d^{(i)}$ is an adversarial act aimed at making the original token $t_i$ less likely.
+This contrasts with standard LLM training, where one steps in the negative gradient direction (e.g., $-\nabla \mathcal{L}$) to \textit{reduce} loss for a target token.
 Here, by moving along the positive gradient of $\mathcal{L}^{(i)}$, we are adversarially probing the stability of the LLM's initial choice $t_i$ by actively trying to dislodge it.